DeeboyEdx/speech2input/README.md

     - **Computer!
 Do Things**<br>A catch-all card.
 Attempts to interpret any messages which didn't trigger a Push2Run card as a command.
     - **No matching phrases**<br>Same catch-all function as above

-1. Change the path in the *Parameter* field to the directory of your choosing form step 3 where you've placed this project's files.
+1. Change the path in the *Parameter* field to the directory of your choosing from step 3 where you've placed this project's files.
 In the provided cards, the path is `C:\Scripts\python\type\`.
-This can be done either before or after importing.
+This can be done either in the p2r file before importing, or after importing within the Push2Run GUI.
     <br><br>

     <details><summary><strong>Click here to see how to build your own cards.</strong></summary>